wtho/bulma-css-vars/README.md

     "update-bulma-colors": "bulma-css-vars",
   }
 ```
-This script has to be run whenever you modify the colors in `bulma-css-vars.config.js` and it will update the two output files as well.
+The script `./node_modules/.bin/bulma-css-vars` has to be run whenever you modify the colors in `bulma-css-vars.config.js` and it will update the two output files as well.

 ```js
 // in-the-web-app.js